wjakewright/wjakewright.github.io/_pages/about.md

 &nbsp; &nbsp; <sup>Imaging synaptic activity and neural output <i>in vivo</i></sup>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <sup>Monitoring synaptic plasticity <i>in vivo</i></sup>

 **Previous:** I was a graduate student in the lab of Dr. Yan Dong at the University of Pittsburgh.
+My thesis focused on identifying the synaptic mechanisms that underlie the natural dynamics of drug associated memories.
+In general, memories are not static, but are dynamic, and every time we recall something that memory becomes transiently destabilized before becoming stable again through a processed called reconsolidation.
+While destabilized, memories become malleable and can be modified, providing an avenue for the treatment of maladaptive memories, such as those underlying addiction.
+My thesis work demonstrated that the silencing and re-maturation of cocaine-generated synapses underlies the natural destabilization and reconsolidation of cocaine-associated memories following memory reactivation, and lend further support to the theory that memories are encoded by specific synaptic ensemble.